camunda-community-hub/zbctl-snap/README.md

 ```

 ```
-zbctl is a command line interface for Camunda Cloud designed to create and read resources inside a Zeebe broker.
+zbctl is a command line interface for Camunda Platform 8 designed to create and read resources inside a Zeebe broker.
 It can be used for regular development and maintenance tasks such as:
         * Deploying processes
         * Creating process instances and job workers